calonso/IETechMBA/microservices.md

           return {'statusCode': 401, 'body': 'Unauthorized'}
     ````
     This code defines a single function, homefrontend, that invokes the "Authentication" Lambda, reads the response and returns 'Hello World' if the response is True, and 'Unauthorized' if the response is False
-1. In the "HomeFrontend" Lambda, navigate to the "Execution role" section.
+1. In the "HomeFrontend" Lambda, navigate to the Configuration -> Permissions -> Execution role section and click Edit
 1. Click on the "Create a new role from one or more templates" button.
-1. In the "Role name" field, enter "HomeFrontendLambdaRole".
+1. In the "Role name" field, enter "HomeFrontendLambdaRole" and Save.
-1. In the "Policy templates" section, select "Simple Microservice permissions"
-1. Click on the "Create role" button to create the role.
+2. Click on the "Create role" button to create the role.
+3. Navigate now to IAM and find the newly created "HomeFrontendLambdaRole".
+4. Select Add Permissions -> Create inline policy
+5. Switch to the JSON tab and paste this
+    ```json
+    {
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Sid": "VisualEditor0",
+            "Effect": "Allow",
+            "Action": "lambda:InvokeFunction",
+            "Resource": "*"
+        }
+      ]
+    }
+    ```
+1. Continue, name it something meaningful (`LambdaToInvokeAnotherLambdaPolicy`) and save it.
-1. In the "HomeFrontend" Lambda, navigate to the "Designer" section and click on the "+ Add trigger" button.
+7. In the "HomeFrontend" Lambda, navigate to the "Designer" section and click on the "+ Add trigger" button.
-1. Select "API Gateway" as the trigger.
+8. Select "API Gateway" as the trigger.
-1. In the "Configure triggers" section, select "Create a new API" and "HTTP API"
+9. In the "Configure triggers" section, select "Create a new API" and "HTTP API"
-1. Click on the "Add" button to add the API Gateway trigger to the "HomeFrontend" Lambda.
+10. Click on the "Add" button to add the API Gateway trigger to the "HomeFrontend" Lambda.
-1. Deploy the "HomeFrontend" and "Authentication" Lambdas.
+11. Deploy the "HomeFrontend" and "Authentication" Lambdas.
-1. Navigate to the API Gateway service and find the URL of the deployed API Gateway.
+12. Navigate to the API Gateway service and find the URL of the deployed API Gateway.
-1. Open a web browser and enter the URL of the API Gateway in the address bar and press enter.
+13. Open a web browser and enter the URL of the API Gateway in the address bar and press enter.
-1. Observe the response of the request.
+14. Observe the response of the request.
 It should be either "Hello World" or "Unauthorized" depending on the response from the "Authentication" Lambda